AshishSalaskar1/AshishSalaskar1/README.md

 ### Hi there 👋, Im Ashish
 I am currently working as a Python developer.
-Exploring the world of Data Science one step at a time.
+Exploring the  faschinating world of Data Science.

 ### :dart:  Things that I'm currently working on:
 * Building applications using Python